Worried your current web design isn’t quite up to par?

 Pay attention to how content is laid out on the page, and any fonts and text sizes used.
 Make sure you choose a legible and attractive font, or your readers may be turned off.

-Likewise, made good use of white space so the website doesn’t seem cluttered.
+Likewise, make good use of white space so the website doesn’t seem cluttered.

 Content should be updated regularly too, or otherwise, customers may believe you’ve gone out of business.
 Provide readers with unique, informative, and fresh content.
 This also helps with your website’s SEO.